8 Things Homeowners Should Know About HEPA Filters

 Because allergens enter the home through open doors and windows—a single drafty window can let in millions of airborne particulates—using HEPA filters can’t guarantee the removal of all allergens.
 In addition, HEPA filters can’t remove the risk of all inhalable pollutants, including:

-- Mold: Airborne mold spores range from 3 to 100 microns, so a HEPA filter will trap them.
-However, the presence of moisture, which is common in air purifier filters, can permit the spores to grow, spreading mold throughout the filter.
+• Mold: Airborne mold spores range from 3 to 100 microns, so a HEPA filter will trap them.
+However, the presence of moisture, which is common in air purifier filters, can help mold spores to grow, spreading mold throughout the filter.
 Eventually, a moldy filter can release spores on the other side as air passes through.
 To reduce the risk of a filter becoming moldy, replace it at least as often as recommended by the manufacturer.
 Where mold is a recurrent problem, consider an air purifier with an antimicrobial pre-filter to trap and destroy mold spores before they can reach the HEPA filter.

 4. Pay attention to the terminology on filters’ labels.